 OK, so that two feet of snow we were preparing to get last night?

-You might want to add another foot to that.
+Better add another foot to that.

-The timing of the snowfall is roughly the same: with light snow falling in Worcester, Middlesex and Norfolk counties Friday morning, and becoming heavy later in the afternoon and into the Friday evening commute.
+The timing of the snowfall is roughly the same: light snow falling in Worcester, Middlesex and Norfolk counties Friday morning, and becoming heavy later in the afternoon and into the Friday evening commute.

 So, as WHDH meteorologist Jeremy Reiner notes in his blog, you have a "few hours left this morning" to run some errands, but travel will deteriorate this afternoon.
 By 7 tonight, most towns will have 2 to 4 inches, Reiner predicted.